webprogramming260/webprogramming/profile/javascript/restSpread/restSpread.md

 }
 ```

 But JavaScript provides the `rest` syntax to make this easier.
 Think of it as a parameter that contains the `rest` of the parameters.
 To turn the last parameter of any function into a `rest` parameter you prefix it with three periods.
-You can then you can call it with any number of parameters and they are all automatically combined into an array.
+You can then call it with any number of parameters and they are all automatically combined into an array.

 ```js
 function hasNumber(test, ...numbers) {